 Summary

 Advertising agencies, advertisers and their attorneys have been amazed by the growing size of costly fines and penalties assessed in Federal Trade Commission (FTC) and Court decisions in recent years.
-Recent Advertising Compliance ServiceÔ issues have analyzed these decisions offering practical, compliance-oriented analysis and commentary.
+For over 30 years, Advertising Compliance Service has analyzed these decisions offering practical, compliance-oriented analysis and commentary.
 As these decisions illustrate, ignorance of the fast-paced developments in advertising law can be a very costly proposition.
-Remember: In each one of these cases, someone had to answer why their--or their client's--advertising copy failed to comply with advertising law's countless requirements.
-Here are just a few examples of such cases examined in recent issues of Advertising Compliance ServiceÔ:
+Remember: You should carefully review all of your advertising copy to make sure your ads comply with advertising law's countless - and increasingly strict - requirements.
+Here are just a few examples of such cases examined in past issues of Advertising Compliance Service:

 1. 11th Circuit Affirms Ruling: Magazine Seller to Pay Over $7 Million